dmwyatt/gh_repo_download/README.md

 Once we've determined a file is a text file, we check it for encoding declarations like XML's `<?xml version="1.0" encoding="UTF-8"?>` or Python's `# -*- coding: utf-8  -*-` and use whatever we find there.
 If we don't find anything we just assume "UTF-8".
+See more
+here: `downloader.file_utils.is_plain_text_file`.

 ## Configurations